borderpointer/connect-four/README.md

 ## Unsolved Problems

-##### There are some isolated use cases where a win won't be detected when there is a win, such as:
+#### There are some isolated use cases that cause:

-• When there are five consecutively same colored chips, instead of four.
+• A win to be not detected when there are five consecutively same colored chips, instead of four.

 ## Future Improvements

-##### I want to:
+#### I want to:

 • Make the AI smarter so that it actively blocks the player from winning. <br>
 • Keep track and display each player's wins. <br>